freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-c.md

 1. Debes ver un fondo negro y texto blanco en el primer elemento `button`.
 1. Debes ver un fondo amarillo en el segundo elemento `button`.
-1. Debes establecer un tamaño de fuente de `28px` usando un selector de agrupamiento.
+1. You should set a font size of `28px` using a selector list.
-1. Debes tener una lista de fuentes que contenga `Helvetica` y `Times New Roman` con `sans-serif` como alternativa.
+1. You should have a list of fonts containing `Helvetica` and `Times New Roman` with `sans-serif` as a fallback in the selector list.
 1. Debes ver un nombre de clase único en cada elemento.
-1. Debes tener un selector de agrupamiento para estilos que ambos elementos comparten.
+1. You should have a selector list for styles that both elements share.

 # --hints--